Walter Scheib: Post-White House

 In 2007, Scheib authored (with Andrew Friedman) a memoir, The White House Chef: Eleven Years, Two Presidents, One Kitchen.
 He subsequently formed a corporation, The American Chef, which provided his services as a consultant and lecturer, and assisted in planning, preparing, and presenting Scheib-cooked meals for large groups.
 Between 2007 and 2015, he traveled to nearly every U.S. state and to 154 countries.

 Scheib appeared on the television series Iron Chef America, which aired on the Food Network, in 2006.

 Death

 Scheib went hiking in Taos, New Mexico, and went missing on June 13, 2015.
 He was found dead on June 21, 2015.

 An autopsy revealed that Scheib died from drowning on or about June 13.
-However, due to the cold water temperature of the ravine he was found in, his body was preserved in a manner that made it impossible to determine how long his body had been there.
+A precise date of death was not determined, as the cold water temperature of the ravine preserved his body in a manner that made it impossible to determine when exactly he had died.
 The area where he was hiking is prone to flash floods, and thunderstorms had struck the area the day he went missing.